Updated on March 1st, 2024

-Many other potential breath test defenses provided by our scientists who own the same machine the police use to test a defendant's BAC.
+Many other potential breath test defenses are provided by your lawyer scientists who own the same machine the police use to test a defendant's BAC.

-The best thing that is recommended is that you speak to an experienced San Diego DUI lawyer so they can explain to you better the California criminal and DUI laws in person.
+The best thing that is recommended for anyone with DUI offense case in San Diego is to speak to an experienced DUI lawyer so they can explain to you better the California criminal and DUI laws in person.